croaky/blog/articles/search-projects-in-vim.md

-# Search Projects in Vim
+# Search projects in Vim

 Projects can be searched for specific text within Vim: